Implementing Go-style Channels in C++ from scratch

 Before we dissect the library’s internals, it will be good to see it in action.

-structures to create a multi-producer, single-consumer scenario with different types of channels.
+This example demonstrates the usage of our Channel and Selector structures to create a multi-producer, single-consumer scenario with different types of channels.
 Let's break it down:

 We instantiate two buffered channels with distinct data types:

-.We create a
+Channel<int>andChannel<std::string>.We create a

-that will be used by the consumer to listen on the two Channels.Two producer functions are defined:
+Selectorthat will be used by the consumer to listen on the two Channels.Two producer functions are defined:

-: Produces strings and sends them to a string channel.
+int_producer: Produces integers and sends them to an int channel.string_producer: Produces strings and sends them to a string channel.

 Both producers: